will-henney/muse-hii-regions/notebooks/02-00-raman-wings.md

     name: python3
 ---

-# Looking for the H alpha Raman wings in SMC-N60
+# Looking for the H alpha Raman wings in SMC-N66 (NGC 346)

 Start off the same as the other notebooks - import the libraries and load the data